How to Build a Pergola with Plans

 Want to learn how to build a pergola, complete with floor decking?
 Then, join landscape design expert and Done-In-A-Weekend Extreme Projects host Doug Scott to see how it’s done.
 And, thanks to the help of Mike Jones and his team at Jones Refinishing, we mean done right!
 We also have a pergola build plan download if you want to give this project a try.

-Besides being comfortable, protected outdoor gathering spaces, pergolas also increase yard and home beauty and interest.
-In this video, Doug tags along as Mike and his crew build a 10-foot x 12-foot x 8-foot pergola and decked floor.
+Pergola’s increase your outdoor living space by giving you additional comfortable, protected outdoor gathering space.
+Pergolas also increase yard and home beauty and interest and giving you a place to hang those potted plants.
+In this video, Doug tags along as Mike and his crew tbuild a 10-foot x 12-foot x 8-foot pergola and decked floor.

 Mike begins day 1 by walking Doug through the initial build steps.
 After determining the pergola’s yard placement, grade stakes and masonry twine are used to square the base.
 This is done prior to digging postholes to ensure the pergola’s base is square.
 Mike notes that if step one’s not square, the finished product won’t be, either.
 Once all four post holes are dug, posts will then be set, although temporarily at this point.
 Mike explains the importance of first placing, squaring, and bracing each post before setting them with cement.